microsoft/pai/manual/cluster-user/use-marketplace.md

 <img src="./imgs/marketplace-create-new.png" />

 Another approach is to use the yaml in one existing job of your own.
 Please note you can only create marketplace template from one `Succeeded` job.
 Jobs with other statuses are not allowed.
-No matter which approach, you should wait for your administrator's approval to make the template available on marketplace.
+No matter which approach is used, you should wait for your administrator's approval to make the template available on marketplace.